-It involves loads of innovations, inventions, research, and development of science for comfortable and luxurious living today.
+It involves loads of innovations, inventions, research, and the development of science for comfortable and luxurious living today.
 Some devices and machinery were the resultant of the concepts and theories put forth by key inventors and scientists around the world.
 Albert Einstein was one of the key thinkers who did exploration and examination of theories of relativity.
 In this article, let us know more about Albert Einstein inventions.
 He was the person who gave new dimensions to see energy, time, space and matter.

 Know About Einstein

 Albert Einstein was born on 14 March in the year 1879 in Württemberg, Germany.
 He was educated at the Swiss Federal Institute of Technology in Zurich.
-Einstein was a theoretical Physicist who discovered and invented major theories of Physics.
+Einstein was a theoretical physicist who discovered and invented major theories of Physics.
 Albert Einstein received honorary doctorate degrees in science and philosophy.
 He got the Fellowships of all the leading scientific academies in the world.
 His works were recognized across the world and in 1921, Einstein won the prestigious Nobel Prize for Physics for his significant work on the photoelectric effect.
 Let us dig into Albert Einstein’s inventions.

 Avogadro’s number is a concept in chemistry that defines that the number of units in one mole of a substance is equal to 6.022140857×1023